HLS-PGR-newsletter/HLS-PGR-newsletter/_health-wellbeing/2018-04-01-Healthy_Eating_When_Researching.md

 * Cereal
 High fibre cereal, like shredded wheats, wheat biscuits (or minis), fruit and fibre etc. are all great choices to snack on – I advise to have them dry, as this means the 30g recommended daily allowance can go a long way when snacking!

+*Rachael Barker is a 2nd year psychology Ph.D. student with a focus on health psychology*